Hans-Joachim Niemann

-Hans-Joachim Niemann (born April 26, 1941, in Kiel), is a German philosopher and PhD chemist, who has become known especially as a translator and editor of works by Karl Popper, including first editions and first translations.
+Hans-Joachim Niemann (born 26 April 1941 in Kiel) is a German philosopher and PhD chemist, who has become known especially as a translator and editor of works by Karl Popper, including first editions and first translations.
 As a scholarly writer, he first published scientific papers, then many essays and several books on Karl Popper's philosophy and Critical Rationalism, including a 400-page Lexicon of Critical Rationalism.
 His Popper studies helped to establish Karl Popper as a major ethicist and as an important biophilosopher.

 Life

 Niemann studied from 1962 to 1964 at the universities of Kiel, Munich and Marburg Philosophy and Physics.
 In 1965, he began studying Chemistry at the University of Tübingen and graduated in 1972 with the Dr. rer. nat. degree.
 He then researched and published on light-induced chemical reactions.
-Based on the knowledge acquired in the process, he became head of unit for uranium enrichment using laser light (uranium laser isotope separation) at Kraftwerk Union, a joint subsidiary of Siemens and AEG.
+Based on the knowledge acquired in the process, he became head of the unit for uranium enrichment using laser light (uranium laser isotope separation) at Kraftwerk Union, a joint subsidiary of Siemens and AEG.
 As inventor and co-inventor, he was granted about thirty domestic and foreign patents.

 In 1984, Niemann switched from technology and natural science to philosophy.
 Since 1991, now in his sixth decade, he has published five books and more than a hundred essays on Critical Rationalism and translated books and writings of Karl Popper into German.

 This was preceded by studies (1984-1990, partly private, partly at the University of Erlangen) of Analytic Philosophy and Critical Rationalism.
 He then became an assistant lecturer at the University of Bamberg (1993-1999), where he taught Vienna Circle, Critical Rationalism (Karl Popper, Hans Albert) and Popper's critics (Thomas Kuhn, Paul Feyerabend, Imre Lakatos), as well as the ethics of Bertrand Russell, John Leslie Mackie and Hans Jonas.
 During the summer semester of 1994, he gave a guest lecture on Rational Decision Making at the University of Passau.

 During a visit to Kenley/UK, Niemann met Karl Popper personally in February 1994.
 His correspondence with Popper (1991-1994) is documented in the Karl-Popper-Archive and accessible in ResearchGate.
 Popper judged his work kindly.
 About his 1992 book manuscript Vernunft als Wille zur Problemlösung (Reason as the Will to Solve Problems) Popper wrote: "It seems to me excellent; and I wish to congratulate you heartily on it... fundamentally everything you have to say seems to me excellent - hitting the nail on the head - and not accidental!
 (Also, it is all very original.)"
 Popper also praised Niemann's simple and unpretentious style.

 Popper biographer Friedel Weinert sees Niemann, along with David Miller, Jeremy Shearmur, and Hans Albert, among the few who currently continue Critical Rationalism.
 Reinhard Neck calls Niemann "one of the most active writers and researchers in the field of critical rationalism."

 Niemann is co-founder of the Society for Critical Philosophy Nuremberg.He lives in Poxdorf near Erlangen (Germany).